Explaining Lost Wages After You Were Injured

 Types of Accidents That Lead to Personal Injury Claims and Lawsuits

-• Motor vehicle crashes, where a driver engages in road rage, violates one or more traffic accidents, or engages in distracted or intoxicated driving.
+• Car accidents when a driver engages in road rage, violates one or more traffic accidents, or engages in distracted or intoxicated driving.

-• Premises accidents, where a property owner fails to take care of their property and correct—or warn about—dangerous conditions within a reasonable time period
+• Premises accidents, where a property owner fails to take care of their property and correct—or warn about—dangerous conditions within a reasonable period.

 Injuries That Accident Victims May Suffer

-What Other Damages Can I Recover Besides Lost Wages?
+What Other Damages Can I Recover in a Personal Injury Case Besides Lost Wages?

 • Related medical expenses